Program Description

 Homestay

-The homestay provides you with full immersion in Japanese language and Japanese culture.
+The eight-week homestay provides you with full immersion in Japanese language and Japanese culture.
 Host families volunteer to participate in the program not merely to accommodate you but also to help you to practice your Japanese and deepen your understanding of Japanese culture.
 They are also willing to learn the language(s) and culture of your country.
 The homework and class topics are expected to reflect your homestay experience.

 TO MAKE YOUR HOMESTAY FRUITFUL & SUCCESSFUL